 - Permanent Resident Card

 It is important to know that you will not be allowed to fly if you have no acceptable form of ID such as the ones above.
 Along with a temporary driver’s license, noncompliant state IDs, and weapon permits will not be accepted.
 Once the changes go into effect on October 1, 2020, travelers who can’t prove who they are with one of the acceptable forms, will not be allowed past TSA.
-Children under the age of 18 will not be subject to this scrutiny if traveling with an adult.
+Children, whose date of birth puts them under the age of 18-years-old, will not be subject to this scrutiny if traveling with an adult.

 Of course, during these times, air travel is weary because of the COVID and the coronavirus pandemic.
 But, that means it’s all the more reasons to make sure everything is in place regarding a REAL ID-compliant driver’s license.
 It’s always important to make sure you have your birth certificate and social security card handy just in case you need those as well, while getting a new license.
 And understand that this won’t be the first time or last time you’ll need to update your ID.

 Editor’s note: This post was originally published on June 19, 2019.